 Both Core Compliance and our sister company, Jacko Law Group, PC, perform mock regulatory exams for clients, along with mock interviews with senior management.
 This process not only helps the firm and its employees prepare for the inevitable but allows firms to identify and correct any compliance gaps before the regulators come in.
 Take time to consider your plan of action should the SEC decide to perform an audit and how we can help you prepare.

 Compliance Monitoring With Technology

-In October 2011 the SEC announced their “Compliance Program Initiative”, which was implemented in an effort to ensure that effective compliance programs are in place at advisory firms.
+In October 2011 the SEC announced its “Compliance Program Initiative”, which was implemented in an effort to ensure that effective compliance programs are in place at advisory firms.
 Since that time, the SEC has brought six enforcement actions against firms and their CCOs for having inadequate programs and not correcting previously noted compliance deficiencies.

 Ensuring a strong compliance program is a continuous process that demands the full time and attention of compliance personnel.
-Using technology can provide a cost effective tool that assists with monitoring and maintaining a reasonably designed compliance program.
+Using technology can provide a cost-effective tool that assists with monitoring and maintaining a reasonably designed compliance program.